 Flutter is very young, which makes everybody uncertain about the best architecture to implement for your application.
 However, there are a few architectures that are popular among the Flutter community.

 You can use the BLoC architecture, which stands for Business Logic Component.
 The architecture was depicted by Google in the DartConf2018 and it states that the business logic should be taken out of the presentation layer and placed in the business logic components.
 The BLoC pattern heavily relies on streams and RxDart ( Reactive Dart), a good tool to better understand streams is RxMarbles.

-The number of widgets provided by React-Native is not as big as Flutter’s yet it’s quite inclusive, in addition, some of these components are adaptive, so they can figure out which platform they’re running on, whether IOS or Android and render the compositions suitable for that platform.
+The number of widgets provided by React-Native is not as big as Flutter’s yet it’s quite inclusive, also, some of these components are adaptive, so they can figure out which platform they’re running on, whether IOS or Android and render the compositions suitable for that platform.

 Getting started with React Native is also pretty easy, you can get started by installing the create-react-native-app package with npm install create-react-native-package and then using it to create a new React Native application.
 There’s a cool thing about development with React Native, which is that the create react native provides an Expo integration.
 Expo lets you run your code on your mobile device without having to wire it up, by just scanning a QR code that appears on the console.

 React Native has been there for a long time, so it’s supported by most if not all editors you’d want to use and it also supports hot reload.
 When it comes to packages, React Native is the clear winner, with over 5 times the number of packages available for a flutter, by nature of being there for more than three years.
 It’s a mature framework now and much more stable than flutter.